 Some say that Disney’s oldest cruise ship – Disney Magic – gives the Disney Fantasy a run for its money.
 As the oldest ship in the fleet of Disney Cruise ships, Disney Magic (which launched in 1998) doesn’t look its age of 21 years, thanks to the latest updates of some of its features.
 The newest addition to Disney Magic is Rapunzel’s Royal Table, which provides a magical dining experience for kids and families aboard the ship.

 Other notable Disney-inspired attractions on the ship are an interactive game center, Edge; the dress-up shop Bibbidi Bobbidi Boutique; and the AquaDuck waterslide.
 Of course, the diverse array of live shows for entertainment, pools, and a spa for relaxation and enjoyment, specialty restaurants, and other eateries with buffet options are ever-present inside the Disney Magic cruise ship.

 The Disney Magic can also hold a total of 2,713 passengers.
-It can take you to various parts of Europe, the Carribean, the Bahamas, Bermuda, Canada, San Juan, Puerto Rico, and also places in the U.S. like New York and Miami.
+It can take you to various parts of Europe, the Caribbean, the Bahamas, Bermuda, Canada, San Juan, Puerto Rico, and places in the U.S. like New York and Miami.
 Other perks include cabins with panoramic views of the ocean and outfitted with sitting areas, fully furnished bathrooms with tubs and showers, flat-screen TVs, media libraries, and a concierge service for suites.